OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 ---
-ms.date: 07/10/2019
+ms.date: 07/08/2021
 description: 'Batch custom functions together to reduce network calls to a remote service.'
 title: Batching custom function calls for a remote service
 localization_priority: Normal
 ---

-# Batching custom function calls for a remote service
+# Batch custom function calls for a remote service

 If your custom functions call a remote service you can use a batching pattern to reduce the number of network calls to the remote service.
 To reduce network round trips you batch all the calls into a single call to the web service.
 This is ideal when the spreadsheet is recalculated.